Our Founders

 Brielle Brasil

-In 2019, during a period of workplace abuse, breathwork became a catalyst for transformation and healing chronic anxiety.
-Through it, she released deep trauma, regulated her nervous system, shed shame, and reclaimed her voice.
-Later, navigating birth trauma, postpartum rage, weaning depression, and identity shifts in motherhood, breathwork and trauma-informed community supported her once again.
+In 2019, during a period of workplace abuse and chronic anxiety, breathwork became the catalyst for profound change.
+Through the practice, she regulated her nervous system, released deep conditioning and trauma, and reclaimed her voice.
+It has since supported her through major life transitions, including birth trauma, postpartum rage, weaning depression, and the identity shifts of motherhood.

 Founder, Lead Breathwork Facilitator